JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/python-arrhythmia-detection/Readme.md

 ====
 This repository concerns arrhythmia detection using machine learning, based on [damien's repository](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.).

-The cool thing about the [default application](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.), is that it converts numerical ECG data pertaining to a person, to an image, which is then used to train the neural network.
+The cool thing about the [default application](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.), is that it converts numerical ECG data ([found in examples.csv](https://github.com/JordanMicahBennett/Brower-Ai-Arrythmia-Detection/blob/master/python-arrhythmia-detection/example.csv)) pertaining to a person, to an image, which is then used to train the neural network.

-Running the defaut code generates some images from the ECG data, which can be used as a dataset on the same code, since the default code accepts both numerical CSV data, and images.
+Running the defaut code generates some images from the numerical ECG data ([found in examples.csv](https://github.com/JordanMicahBennett/Brower-Ai-Arrythmia-Detection/blob/master/python-arrhythmia-detection/example.csv)) which can be used as a dataset on the same code, since the default code accepts both numerical CSV data, and images.

 I directed the code to generate the aforesaid images in [outputs/](https://github.com/JordanMicahBennett/Browser-Ai-Arrythmia-Detection/tree/master/python-arrhythmia-detection/outputs).